vuestorefront/vue-storefront/doc/components/[temporary] core components API.md

 No methods

 ## ProductAttribute
+Shows attributes that a specific product has.
+Used on Product Page.
 ### Props
+`product` - reference to product that the attribute belongs to
+`attribute` - attribute itself
+`emptyPlaceholder` - a string that is shown if an attribute has no value
 ### Data
+`label` - name of an attribute
+`value` - attribute's value(-s)
 ### Methods
+No methods
+### Hooks
+#### beforeMount
+Extracts attribute's label and value(-s) from *product* and *attribute* properties.

 ## ProductLinks
+If product is grouped (which means it consists of several products) this component shows list of compound products.
+Used on Product page.
 ### Props
+`products` - array of compound products of a given product
 ### Data
+No data
 ### Methods
+No methods

 ## ProductListing
+Shows given array of products on a page in a given number of columns.
+Used on Category and Home pages, and also on Related block.
 ### Props
+`product` - array of products to show
+`columns` - number of columns to display on a page.
+Each product is displayed with ProductTile component.
 ### Data
+No data
 ### Methods
+No methods

 ## ProductSlider